-When companies finalize their new merger or acquisition they, understandably, pour over pages and pages, containing years of data and information.
-However, one important piece of information is often over looked.
+When companies finalize their new merger or acquisition, they, understandably, pour over pages and pages, containing years of data and information.
+However, one important piece of information is often overlooked.
 That piece of information would be the workers’ compensation history.
-Specifically the current workers’ compensation experience modification factor (EMR) and claims analysis of the company being acquired or merged.
+Specifically, the current workers’ compensation experience modification factor (EMR) and claims analysis of the company being acquired or merged.

 Workers’ Compensation Experience Modification Factor

 As a reminder, a work comp EMR is a factor or multiplier based on a company’s past actual losses versus their expected losses.
 An EMR of 1.00 means that the company’s actual losses were the same as their expected losses.
-If a company has less actual losses than expected in the industry then the EMR will be below 1.00.
+If a company has fewer actual losses than expected in the industry, then the EMR will be below 1.00.
 If they had more losses than expected it will be above 1.00.
 This factor is then multiplied by your base work comp premium and that is how your total premium is determined.

 The new EMR will be a combination of both companies.
 That means that if the acquiring company has an EMR below 1.00 and they acquire a company with an EMR above 1.00 the “new” EMR could go above 1.00.
 That means that instead of having a DECREASE to your base work comp premium you could actually experience an INCREASE.